Abed: That's sort of my gimmick, but we did lean on that pretty hard last week. I can lay low for an episode.

 - Marco in Animorphs.
 The others often do it, but Marco makes it an art form.

-- Leggy Starlitz in the Bruce Sterling novel Zeitgeist is so genre savvy he uses narrative to change reality.
+- Leggy Starlitz in the Bruce Sterling novel Zeitgeist uses narrative to change reality.
 The antagonist Greek Mafiya Magnificent Bastard, Mehmet Ozbey, discovers this power, and goes on to use Bond-style Action Hero tropes for his own nefarious purposes.
 Leggy's young daughter Zenobia is particularly adept.
 At one point she's dancing on the ceiling, saying "Look Dad!
 I'm being impossible!"

 - Denny Crane of Boston Legal.
 He once commented about a new character, "If he was important, he'd have been in the season premiere."